The Best Home Barista Espresso Machine & Grinder Setups

 I think this opinion is shortsighted anyway, as it’s too focused on what this machine doesn’t have or what it isn’t vs what it does have and what it is.

-It’s not an E61 group machine for example, and E61 machines are really popular due to their temperature stability – nevertheless this Sage DB has a saturated group, which is kept at a constant temperature via the PID controlled boiler, and this scenario has the potential to be even better for temperature stability than an E61!
+It’s not an E61 group machine for example, and E61 machines are extremely popular due to their temperature stability – nevertheless this Sage DB has a saturated group, which is kept at a constant temperature via the PID controlled boiler, and this scenario has the potential to be even better for temperature stability than an E61!

-The more traditional machines tend to have very little to go wrong, and anything that can go wrong can usually be easily replaced, and Sage machines aren’t like traditional machines in this sense, or at least that’s the way it would seem.
+The more traditional machines tend to have really little to go wrong, and anything that can go wrong can usually be easily replaced, and Sage machines aren’t like traditional machines in this sense, or at least that’s the way it would seem.

 You may be aware of the Slayer espresso machines, the single group version of which will set you back the best part of ten grand, including VAT.